DmxLarchey/Kruskal-Veldman/README.md

 opam update
 opam install coq-kruskal-veldman
 ```
-Notice that, is with [`Kruskal-AlmostFull`](https://github.com/DmxLarchey/Kruskal-AlmostFull) (and [`Kruskal-Higman`](https://github.com/DmxLarchey/Kruskal-Higman) btw),
+Notice that, as with [`Kruskal-AlmostFull`](https://github.com/DmxLarchey/Kruskal-AlmostFull) (and [`Kruskal-Higman`](https://github.com/DmxLarchey/Kruskal-Higman) btw),
 the library comes in a `Prop`-bounded and a `Type`-bounded flavor, both generated with the very same code base.
-To access eg. the `Prop`-bounded version,
+To access eg. the `Prop`-bounded version
-one should import via:
+in Coq source code, one should import via:
 ```coq
 From KruskalTrees Require Import idx vec vtree.
 From KruskalAfProp Require Import almostfull.
 From KruskalVeldmanProp Require Import vtree_embed veldman_theorem.
 ```

-When the intention is to review the code with the help of an IDE for the Coq proof assistant,
+When the intention is to review the code base of `Kruskal-Veldman` with the help of an IDE for the Coq proof assistant,
 the procedure is a bit different.
-Then it is advised to download the current code base, either
+Then it is advised to download the current code base, either via
-the [release](https://github.com/DmxLarchey/Kruskal-Veldman/releases) or the `main` branch
+the [release](https://github.com/DmxLarchey/Kruskal-Veldman/releases), or cloning the `main` branch
 here, and unpack it in say the `Kruskal-Veldman` directory.
 ```console
 git clone https://github.com/DmxLarchey/Kruskal-Veldman.git